renovatebot/renovate/docs/usage/user-stories/swissquote.md

 That’s unfortunate, but it will happen if your team or company exists for long enough.
 Upgrading libraries is not only about bumping versions, sometimes it’s also about replacing a library by another library.

-## How do you see your dependencies ?
+## How do you see your dependencies?

 Look at your software as if it was a train.
 You are the locomotive and each wagon is a dependency, how long would your train be?